RupankarCh/my-notes/Containarization/Kubernetes/readme.md

 - kubectl/kubecontrol allows you to connect to a specific kubernetes cluster and manage it remotely (It uses REST API to connect to master node using HTTPS

 # Minikube
-Creates Kubernetes cluster with single node and that node will work like both the worker node and master node.
+Minikube automates cration of local Kubernetes cluster with single node and that node will work like both the worker node and master node.

+## Docker vs Virtualization Technologies for using Minikube
+Minikube creates a local Kubernetes cluster, but the driver decides where that cluster runs: **Docker runs nodes as containers**, while **VMware/VirtualBox run nodes as full virtual machines.** Docker driver = **lighter, faster, lower resource usage**; VM drivers = **heavier, slower, but stronger isolation** and more full-OS-like environment.

+# kubectl
+The Kubernetes CLI tool used to communicate with the cluster’s API server to deploy apps, inspect resources, scale workloads, and manage the cluster.**manage and interact with any Kubernetes cluster**.